 The 2022 President's Budget requests \$68.7 billion for HUD, approximately \$9.0 billion more than the enacted level for 2021.
-In addition to this discretionary request, the Budget also includes the American Jobs Plan and the American Families Plan.
 The Budget outlines an ambitious agenda to address challenges our Nation faces, ranging from climate change to housing discrimination to ending homelessness.
 This funding further builds on the substantial resources provided in the American Rescue Plan (ARP).
 The priorities in the HUD Budget include: